Nick Additon: Milwaukee Brewers

 On November 25, 2014, Additon signed a minor league deal with the Milwaukee Brewers.
 He was assigned to the Triple–A Colorado Springs Sky Sox.
 The Brewers released Additon on August 2, 2015.

 Baltimore Orioles (second stint)

 On August 9, 2015, Additon signed a minor league contract with the Baltimore Orioles organization and was assigned to the Double–A Bowie Baysox.
 Additon played for the Triple–A Norfolk Tides before he was released on August 3, 2016.

 Chinatrust Brothers

 Additon signed with the Chinatrust Brothers of the Chinese Professional Baseball League shortly after his release from Baltimore.
 He also began the 2017 season with Chinatrust before being released partway into the season.

 Lotte Giants

-He joined the Lotte Giants for 2017.
-At the time of his signing with the Korean club, he had spent part or all of six seasons at Triple-A, going 28–41 with a 4.41 ERA in 559.2 innings.
+Additon joined the Lotte Giants of the KBO League for 2017.
+At the time of his signing with the Korean club, he had spent part or all of six seasons at Triple-A, going 28–41 with a 4.41 ERA in 559 2/3 innings.